-If you have any concerns about your ability to function as a clerk or about the risk that you might transmit an infection to patients because of an illness, please contact the clerkship directors.
-The faculty and staff in Medical Education are here to help you through any challenges that arise during your education.
+Students with concerns about their ability to function as a clerk or about the risk that they might transmit an infection to patients because of an illness should contact the clerkship directors.
+The faculty and staff in Medical Education are here to help students through any challenges that arise.